EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 ### Configuring a Custom Jackson ObjectMapper

 In Spring REST projects a custom implementation of `MappingJackson2HttpMessageConverter` helps to create the custom `ObjectMapper`, as seen below.
-Whatever custom implementation you need to add to the custom `ObjectMapper` can be handled by this custom `MappingJackson2HttpMessageConverter`:
+Whatever custom implementation you need to add to the custom `ObjectMapper` can be handled by this custom converter:

 ```java
 public class CustomHttpMessageConverter extends MappingJackson2HttpMessageConverter {

     private ObjectMapper initCustomObjectMapper() {
         ObjectMapper customObjectMapper = new ObjectMapper();
         return customObjectMapper;
     }